A Survey of Knowledge-based Sequential Decision Making under Uncertainty: Challenges and Opportunities

-\paragraph{Combining Reasoning, Learning, and Control:} As discussed in this paper, many methods than integrate RDK and SDM focus on decision making (or reasoning) tasks.
-There also some methods that include a learning component and some that focus on robot control and manipulation tasks.
-However, robots that sense and interact with the real world often require a system that combines reasoning, learning, and control capabilities.
+\paragraph{Combining Reasoning, Learning, and Control:} As discussed in this paper, many methods that integrate RDK and SDM focus on decision making (or reasoning) tasks.
+There are also some methods that include a learning component and some that focus on robot control and manipulation tasks.
+However, robots that sense and interact with the real world often require a system that combines reasoning, learning, and control capabilities~\citep{garrett2021integrated}.
 Similar to the combination of reasoning and learning (as mentioned above), tightly coupling reasoning, learning, and control presents unique advantages and unique open problems in the context of integrated RDK and SDM.
-For instance, reasoning and learning can be used to identify (on demand) the relevant variables that need to be included in the control laws for the tasks at hand.
+For instance, reasoning with predictive models and learning can be used to identify (on demand) and revise the relevant variables in the control laws for the tasks at hand~\citep{mathew:ichr19,sidhik:iros21}.
 At the same time, real world control tasks often require a very different representation of domain attributes, e.g., reasoning to move a manipulator arm may be performed in a discrete, coarser-granularity space of states and actions whereas the actual manipulation tasks being reasoned about need to be performed in a continuous, finer-granularity space.
 There is thus a need for systems that integrate RDK and SDM, and suitably combine reasoning, learning, and control by carefully exploring the effect of different representational choices and the methods being used for reasoning and learning.